MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 The following patterns might be helpful to you when you implement this pattern:

 - [Competing Consumers pattern](./competing-consumers.yml): This pattern involves implementing multiple consumers that listen to the same queue and process tasks in parallel to increase throughput.
-Each message is processed by only one consumer.
+Only one consumer processes each message.
 The article provides detailed information on the advantages and disadvantages of this approach.

 - [Throttling pattern](./throttling.yml): This pattern can be implemented using queues to manage request rates.
 By utilizing priority messaging, requests from critical applications or high-value customers can be prioritized over less important ones.